TLZ2000/auto_SW_agents/README.md

 node agent.js <PARAMETERS>
 ```

-inside this folder.
+inside the folder _project_code/code/_.
 Note also that a _Deliveroo.js_ server instance must be active and listening on the address specified at the beginning of the file _agent.js_.
 Follows a rapid description of the possible parameters of the script.

 | <div style="width:120px">Parameter</div> | Description                                                                                                                                                                                                                                                                                                                                                                           |
 | ---------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |